AugustHunnerup/DND/Blog#4.md

 ![image](https://github.com/user-attachments/assets/c1a1495f-e4cf-4e09-8851-28652cfb8830)

+In our project, the User Management section focuses on defining the types of users, implementing the login system, and ensuring proper handling of resources between different actors.

 1)
 We have an admin and all the users we want to create, in our case we created one user.
 We created a login razor that would allow a user to create a login that they would need in order to make a booking.
 ![Skærmbillede 2024-11-29 kl  10 51 56](https://github.com/user-attachments/assets/9da95c91-cc57-43bf-8771-ae727ed4fa02)